Janet Echelman

-Janet Echelman (born March 19, 1966) is an American sculptor and fiber artist.
-Her sculptures have been displayed as public art, often as site-specific installations.

-Works include: 1.26, which has been exhibited on five continents; Her Secret Is Patience in downtown Phoenix; Water Sky Garden which premiered for the 2010 Vancouver Winter Olympics; She Changes on the waterfront in Porto, Portugal; and Every Beating Second at San Francisco International Airport.
+Janet Echelman is an American fiber artist and author who creates large-scale, aerial sculptures that blend art, architecture, and engineering.
+Her works are often installed in public spaces and are created using lightweight, flexible materials like fiber, netting, and rope.
+These sculptures interact with natural elements like wind and light, creating dynamic, and ever-changing forms.

-Recipient of a Guggenheim Fellowship, Echelman was named an Architectural Digest 2012 Innovator for "changing the very essence of urban spaces."
+She is the recipient of a Guggenheim Fellowship, Echelman was named an Architectural Digest 2012 Innovator for "changing the very essence of urban spaces."
 Echelman's artwork has been reviewed in The New York Times, Newsweek, Time, and was selected for Architectural Digest's "Innovators".
-She currently serves on the Harvard Board of Overseers.
+She serves on the Harvard Board of Overseers.

 Early life and education

 Janet Echelman was born in Tampa, Florida in 1966.
 Her father is an endocrinologist, and her mother a jewelry designer.
 She graduated from Harvard University in 1987.

 Career

 Echelman traveled to Hong Kong on a Rotary International Fellowship to study Chinese brush painting and calligraphy.
 She later returned to Harvard University as an artist-in-residence and was given an old squash court to use as her studio.
 In 1997, Echelman won a Fulbright Senior Lectureship and traveled to India with the intention of giving painting exhibitions.
 Her artistic supplies were lost in transit to Mahabalipuram, so she began working with local bronze-casters but the material was heavy and too expensive for her budget.
-While watching fishermen bundling their nets, Echelman was inspired to take a new approach to sculpture, creating volumetric form without heavy, solid materials.
+While watching fishermen bundling their nets, Echelman was inspired to take a new approach, creating volumetric form without heavy, solid materials.
 In collaboration with the fishermen, Echelman created a series of netted sculptures, her "Bellbottoms" series.

 Echelman has developed aerial sculptures into 270 ft structures machine-woven from polytetrafluoroethylene (PTFE) and ultra-high-molecular-weight polyethylene (UHMWPE) and suspended from skyscrapers.
 The lightweight surfaces of these sculptures shift and ripple with air currents, an effect which may be enhanced with projected light and fans; these are often installed so the audience may interact with the sculpture, reinforcing Echelman's theme of interconnectedness.